-For investors who follow the local stock market, you?ll know companies here are in the middle of Earnings Season, busy reporting their latest quarterly results.
+For investors who follow the local stock market, you’ll know companies here are in the middle of Earnings Season, busy reporting their latest quarterly results.
 In particular, some companies have made announcements of dividend increases that might be music to the ears of income investors.
+Let’s take a look at some of these shares that have bumped up their dividend payouts over the last two weeks.
+Indiabulls Properties Investment Trust (SGX: F3EU) Indiabulls Properties Investement Trust (IPIT) is a business trust that owns a total of five premium office buildings and residential properties in India as of March…

 For investors who follow the local stock market, you’ll know companies here are in the middle of Earnings Season, busy reporting their latest quarterly results.
 In particular, some companies have made announcements of dividend increases that might be music to the ears of income investors.